wwyaiykycnf/e621dl/README.md

+# UPDATE: **e621dl** is NOT dead yet!
+There are **massive** changes in the pipeline for e621dl.
+I don't want to reveal too much yet but the project is being revived and I will be looking for more community input on what features you would like to see.
+Big things are in the works!

 ## What is **e621dl**?
 **e621dl** is an automated downloader for e621.net.
 It can be used to create a local mirror of your favorite searches, and to keep these searches up to date efficiently as new files are uploaded.